mrcepid-rap/.github/profile/README.md

 | AssociationTesting | associationtesting.Dockerfile | https://hub.docker.com/r/egardner413/mrcepid-associationtesting | Contains software for performing rare variation burden testing |
 | CADD | cadd.Dockerfile | https://hub.docker.com/r/egardner413/mrcepid-annotatecadd | Contains v1.6 distribution of CADD |
 | FilterBCF | filterbcf.Dockerfile | https://hub.docker.com/r/egardner413/mrcepid-filtering | Contains software for filtering (e.g. bcftools) and VEP |

+**Note:** For most of the above I have chosen **not** to hardcode programme version numbers.
+This means that Docker will install the latest version of any software provided as part of the Dockerfile!
+The exception to this is plink/plink2 as the developers do not provide static links to the latest version.

 ### Building A Docker Image